phusion/passenger_library/source/walkthroughs/basics/ruby/installation.md

 Installing Passenger in development is as easy as adding it to your Gemfile.

-Next, we'll consider the `passenger` command, which is responsible for starting and stopping Passenger in its Standalone mode.
+Next, we will consider the `passenger` command, which is responsible for starting and stopping Passenger in its Standalone mode.

 <a href="passenger_command.html" class="btn btn-primary btn-lg">Continue &raquo;</a>